firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://www.projecthoneypot.org/list_of_ips.php?t=c&rss=1).

-The last time downloaded was found to be dated: Sat Jun  6 23:54:15 UTC 2015.
+The last time downloaded was found to be dated: Sun Jun  7 01:00:21 UTC 2015.

 The ipset `php_commenters` has **349** entries, **349** unique IPs.